Last updated: 30th March 2021

 8. Security and organizational measures

 To ensure the safety of your data on MCI’s website and systems, MCI has implemented appropriate technical, contractual, administrative, physical and organizational measures to protect your personal data from loss, destruction, unauthorized access, accidental or unlawful disclosure and manipulation.
 These measures are subject to continuous development in accordance with technological progress and are periodically reviewed to comply with all applicable privacy laws.
-However, we cannot and do not guarantee the security of your personal data and therefore cannot assume any liability in this respect.

 Only authorized MCI staff, third party companies’ (i.e. service providers) staff or our Clients’ authorized staff (who have contractually agreed to keep all information secure) have access to your personal data.
 All MCI staff who have access to your personal data are required to adhere to the staff confidentiality regulations and all third-party employees who have access to your personal data have signed non-disclosure agreements.
 In addition, data transfer agreements are in place with third-party companies that have access to your personal data to make sure these data remain secure.